gaylballesteros/Portfolio-Website/README.md

-Photo Gallery – Displays photos related to my interests Career Goals – Presents my professional goals and future objectives Contact Information – Provides email, phone, and LinkedIn contact details Responsive Design – Website layout adjusts for different screen sizes Downloadable CV – Visitors can download my CV directly from the website
+Photo Gallery – Displays photos related to my interests Career Goals – Presents my professional goals and future objectives Contact Information – Provides email, phone, and LinkedIn contact details Downloadable CV – here you can download my CV directly from the website

 Technologies Used